-Here is a breakdown of the Safer at Home Order:
+Here is a breakdown of the Stay at Home Order:

 • Face coverings are required for anyone over age 5.

-• Vulnerable populations are encouraged to stay at home.
+• Vulnerable populations are encouraged to stay at home at all times.

 • Larger outdoor entertainment venues with capacities of more than 10,000 can operate at 7 percent capacity.